-- Amyloidosis of the heart may cause arrhythmia (irregular heart beat), enlarge the heart, and cause poor heart function.
+- Amyloidosis of the heart may cause an irregular heartbeat, called an arrhythmia, enlarge the heart, and cause poor heart function.

-- Amyloidosis of the gastrointestinal tract may cause problems with the digestion and absorption of food nutrients, bleeding, blockages, and a thickened tongue (macroglossia), as well as problems with the esophagus, including gastrointestinal reflux disease (GERD).
+- Amyloidosis of the gastrointestinal tract may cause problems with the digestion and absorption of food nutrients, bleeding, blockages, and a thickened tongue, called macroglossia, as well as problems with the esophagus, including gastrointestinal reflux disease (GERD).

-- A goiter (a noncancerous swelling of the thyroid gland) may be caused by amyloidosis of the thyroid gland.
+- A noncancerous swelling of the thyroid gland, called a goiter, may be caused by amyloidosis of the thyroid gland.

 - Problems breathing, including shortness of breath, may occur from amyloidosis in the lungs.

-- Numbness, tingling, or weakness in the arms or legs, a condition known as peripheral neuropathy, may develop.
+- Numbness, tingling, or weakness in the arms or legs may develop.
+This condition is known as peripheral neuropathy.
 Carpal tunnel syndrome may also occur.